Wesley Fonguck

-Wesley Joseph Nkong Fonguck (/ˈfɒŋɡʊk/ FONG-guuk; born 16 July 1997) is an English footballer who plays for USL Championship side Monterey Bay FC, on loan from club Ebbsfleet United.
+Wesley Joseph Nkong Fonguck (/ˈfɒŋɡʊk/ FONG-guuk; born 16 July 1997) is an English footballer who plays for National League South club Hampton & Richmond Borough.

 Career

 Fonguck played youth football for Crystal Palace before joining Combined Counties Football League side Croydon, for whom he made one league appearance.

 Fonguck joined Barnet as a second-year scholar for the 2014–15 season, and made his senior debut on 16 December 2014, starting in an FA Trophy replay against Concord Rangers.
 He signed a one-year professional contract in June 2015.
 He joined Hendon on loan in November 2015, for whom he made 13 appearances.
 He made his Football League debut when he came on as a substitute against Crawley Town on the final day of the 2015–16 season.
 On 20 January 2017, he joined Hampton & Richmond Borough on loan.
 Fonguck left the Bees at the end of the 2018–19 season after turning down a new deal.
 He went on trial at Telstar in July 2019.
 Fonguck re-joined the Bees on a two-year deal on 6 September 2019.
 In December 2020, he was ruled out for the remainder of the 2020–21 season with an anterior cruciate ligament injury.
 On his departure from the club in July 2022, Fonguck had made 154 appearances for the Bees, scoring fifteen goals.

 In July 2024, Fonguck joined Ebbsfleet United on a two-year deal.
 In January 2025, the club announced that he was to head out on loan for an eleven-month period in order to take up a playing opportunity in the United States.

 In January 2025, Ebbsfleet sent Fonguck to USL Championship club Monterey Bay FC on a season-long loan.

+On 12 February 2026, Fonguck joined fellow National League South side, Farnborough.

+On 9 June 2026, Hampton & Richmond Borough announced that Fonguck had signed for the South West London side after his departure from Farnborough.